ioBroker/ioBroker.vis/README.md

 ```

 Following operations are supported:

 - * - multiplying.
 Argument must be in brackets, like "*(4)".
 In this sample we multiplying value with 4.
 - + - add.
 Argument must be in brackets, like "+(4.5)".
 In this sample we add to value 4.5.
 - - - subtract.
 Argument must be in brackets, like "-(-674.5)".
 In this sample we subtract from value -674.5.
 - / - dividing.
 Argument must be in brackets, like "/(0.5)".
 In this sample we dividing value by 0.5.
+- % - modulo.
+Argument must be in brackets, like "%(5)".
+In this sample we take modulo of 5.
 - round - round the value.
 - round(N) - round the value with N places after point, e.g. 34.678;round(1) => 34.7
 - hex - convert value to hexadecimal value.
 All letters are lower cased.